SparseLinearAlgebra/cuBool/README.md

 ![Project logo](https://github.com/JetBrains-Research/cuBool/blob/master/docs/logo/cubool_logo_trsp.png?raw=true)

-# CUBOOL
+# cuBool

 [![JB Research](https://jb.gg/badges/research-flat-square.svg)](https://research.jetbrains.org/)
 [![Ubuntu](https://github.com/JetBrains-Research/cuBool/workflows/Ubuntu/badge.svg?branch=master)](https://github.com/JetBrains-Research/cuBool/actions)
 [![License](https://img.shields.io/badge/license-MIT-orange)](https://github.com/JetBrains-Research/cuBool/blob/master/LICENSE)

-CuBool is a linear boolean algebra library primitives and operations for work with dense and sparse matrices written on the NVIDIA CUDA platform.
+**cuBool** is a linear Boolean algebra library primitives and operations for work with sparse matrices written on the NVIDIA CUDA platform.
 The primary goal of the library is implementation, testing and profiling algorithms for solving *formal-language-constrained problems*, such as *context-free* and *regular* path queries with various semantics for graph databases.
-The library provides C-compatible API, written in the GraphBLAS style, as well as python high-level wrapper with automated resources management.
+The library provides C-compatible API, written in the GraphBLAS style, as well as python high-level wrapper with automated resources management and fancy syntax sugar.

-> The name of the library is formed by a combination of words *Cuda* and *Boolean*,
-> what literally means *Cuda with Boolean* and sounds very similar to the name of
-> the programming language *COBOL*.
+**The primary library primitive** is a sparse boolean matrix.
+The library provides the most popular operations for matrix manipulation, such as construction from values, transpose, sub-matrix extraction, matrix-to-vector reduce, matrix-matrix element-wise addition, matrix-matrix multiplication and Kronecker product.

+**As a fallback** library provides sequential backend for mentioned above operations for computations on CPU side only.
+This backend is selected automatically if Cuda compatible is not presented in the system.
+This can be very quite handy for prototyping algorithms on a local computer for later running on a powerful server.

 ### Features